Updated: Aug 11, 2022

 A home remodel is a huge commitment, even in one room.
 Displacing part or all of your home life and creature comforts, even with the promise of something better at the end, raises its own challenges.
 Keeping the focus on being environmentally conscious could initially have you thinking that it's going to be another level of difficulty, not to mention cost.
 As it turns out, if you’re going to make the commitment to go green its best to consider “whole systems building”.
 In other words, the greenest project possible includes work on the whole house.
 This ensures that everything from proper flooring to attic insulation and the rest of the housework cohesively to create the most energy-efficient, health-oriented, comfortable and environmentally responsible remodel possible.
 Here are some ideas to consider:

 Cost: Green remodeling doesn’t necessarily mean higher initial costs.
-Most green building materials are not only competitively priced, they are often even cheaper than traditional items.
+Most green building materials are not only competitively priced, but they are also often even cheaper than traditional items.